ZootHii/Learning-Parse/README.md

   </p>

 <p align="center">
-  I did this project because I am trying to see how the camre apps and the other concepts work and such things.
+  I did this project because I am trying to see how the camera apps and the other concepts work and such things.
   </p>

 <p align="center">